liesnikov/extensible-elaborator/paper/main.md

 This can impact performance.

 Alternatively, one can imagine a system where constraint solvers are latching onto non-reduced types and terms in constraints.
-In that case, we can get around with a trick borrowed from Coq, where `coerce _ t` computes to `_ t`, but since we typechecked an unreduced application the search will still be launched on the right form.
+In that case, we can get around with a trick borrowed from Coq, where `coerce f t` computes to `f t`, but since we typechecked an unreduced application the search will still be launched on the right form.

 This also means that constraints can/have to match on unreduced types in the e.g. `FillInTheTherm`

-# Related work # {#section_related_work}
+# Related work # {#sec:related_work}

 We are certainly not the first ones to try to tackle the extensibility of a language implementation.
 This section is structured according to the part of the compiler pipeline that allows for extensibility.